Microsoft 365 Copilot vs. ChatGPT: Which Tool Fits Your Workflow?

 How Do ChatGPT and Copilot Differ in Their Intelligence Models?

-The intelligence models behind ChatGPT and Copilot are designed for different purposes.
-ChatGPT focuses on general-purpose reasoning, creativity, and multimodal problem solving across platforms, while Copilot is optimized for context-aware productivity within Microsoft 365, combining LLM reasoning with enterprise data and compliance constraints.
+ChatGPT focuses on general-purpose reasoning, creativity, and multimodal problem-solving.
+Copilot is optimized for context-aware productivity within Microsoft 365, combining LLM reasoning with enterprise data and compliance constraints.

 ChatGPT Architecture:

-ChatGPT runs on OpenAI’s latest models with multimodal reasoning, live voice, projects, and agent-style tooling available in tiered plans.
-Pricing tiers include Free, Plus, Pro, Business, and Enterprise, offering access to flagship models and collaboration features.
-Business tiers add workspace controls and connectors.
+ChatGPT runs on GPT-5.2 with multimodal reasoning, live voice, projects, and agent-style tooling in tiered plans.

 Recent Model Updates: